 Child and youth mental health services

-The Victorian Government provides specialist mental health services for children and youth up to the age of 18 years.
+The Victorian Government provides specialist mental health services for children and adolescents, youth and adults, with some overlap in the age ranges they cater for.
+Visit Health.vic website for locations and more information.

 Acute in-patient services